syncfusion-content/windowsforms-docs/WindowsForms/Edit/Appearance.md

 #### AutoSize

-The Edit Control can be autoresized by setting the AutoSize property to True.
+The Edit Control can be auto resized by setting the AutoSize property to True.